fylein/fyle-platform-docs/docs/concepts/authorization.md

 The client is responsible for getting a new access token when it expires.

-The next step is to figure out which [data server](../concepts/data-server.md) contains data so that you can hit the relevant APIs hosted in the specific data server.
+The next step is to figure out which [cluster](../concepts/cluster.md) contains data so that you can hit the right API endpoints.